tymyrddin/purple/source/docs/making-of/soc/maturity.md

 This matters because maturity level frameworks tend to produce compliance with the description of a level rather than the underlying capability.
 An organisation can credibly claim to be at a given level while its actual detection and response capability is weaker than a lower-rated organisation that takes its model seriously and updates it continuously.

-## What movement in the right direction looks like
+## Movement in the right direction

 More accurate detection: the detection model more closely matches the actual threat environment, with fewer rules that fire on irrelevant activity and fewer gaps that adversaries can operate in undetected.
 Movement here requires active maintenance of detection logic, feedback from SIRT investigations, and [purple team exercises](../../purple/index.rst) that test coverage honestly.